Code-Institute-Submissions/Kdoggg666-MS2/README.md

 fix append to remove appended stars after win multiple times. - fixed with a loop that checks if there is inner html in the victory text and removes it on game start.

-if statement to check remaining time and assign stars - first if statement always true no matter what time. tried logging current time to console to see what im checking against. tried googling loops. fixed by double checking syntax and rewriting the code and testing. bootstrap css overriding rules - fixed by making more specific rules
+if statement to check remaining time and assign stars - first if statement always true no matter what time. tried logging current time to console to see what im checking against. tried googling loops. fixed by double checking syntax and rewriting the code and testing.

 match sound not playing after match in short succession - fixed by shortening the audio file and removing silence at the end